 Deep work, though rewarding, can be exhausting too.
 Continuous sessions of deep work can be taxing on one’s mind and body.
 This is why it is necessary to make sure that one takes enough time to relax too.
 Taking breaks between deep work sessions on the same day is essential to restore one’s energy and better increase productivity.

-Along with helping you recuperate, these breaks also allow you to destress by getting involved in your other hobbies or doing anything that gives you joy.
+These breaks also allow you to destress by indulging in other hobbies or doing anything that gives you joy.
 But one must understand that these breaks shouldn’t serve the purpose of a break from the ‘punishment’ of work, but rather a reward.
 This encourages the brain to delve deeper during deep work and deliver better results.